MHaringa/insurancerating/docs/reference/rating_factors2.md

 - model_data:

-  data.frame used to create glm object
+  Optional data.frame used to create glm object.
+If `NULL`, the function tries to use `model$data`.

 - exposure:

-  column in `model_data` with exposure
+  Logical or character.
+If `TRUE` (default), exposure is added if it can be inferred from the model.
+If `FALSE`, no exposure is added.
+If a character string is supplied, it is interpreted as the exposure column name.

+- exposure_name:

+  Optional name for the exposure column in the output.

 - colname: